MafteiAlbert-Alexandru/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/fsm/albert/README_FSM.md

         GamepadEx testGamepad = new GamepadEx(gamepad1);

-        // Adds a transition which executes on a button fsm.addTransition(new ButtonTransition(state1, state2, testGamepad, GamepadKeys.Button.A) {
+        // Adds a transition which executes on a button fsm.add(new ButtonTransition(state1, state2, testGamepad, GamepadKeys.Button.A) {
             @Override
             public void run() {
                 telemetry.addLine("Inside transition between 1 and 2");